 We get numerous requests from people who want to reuse our beautifully weathered used scaffold boards, so much so that we have accumulated a bit of a waiting list!
 We have a regular supply of both new and used scaffold boards in Cornwall – if you want that beautifully weathered old look then you can buy new ones and we’ll replace them with old- we find that this works really well and helps keep the cycle of scaffold board life turning!

 Reclaimed used scaffold boards are versatile and can look beautifully stylish when used to create something new.
 From benches and bridges to planters and pergolas, beds in the bedroom or beds for your vegetables… used scaffold boards provide the perfectly characterful material you perhaps hadn’t yet considered for your next DIY project.
-We charge £1 per foot for our old scaffold boards, but if you order large quantities this can be looked at.
+Charges vary so please get in touch.
 If replacing with new scaffold boards then it would just be the current rate for a new board.

 5 Ingenious Ways to Repurpose Used Scaffold Boards